Getting into the GI of it…

 Glycemic index: how does it work?

-Eat too many high glycemic foods and you’ll have a higher risk of a number of chronic diseases, one of which is type 2 diabetes8.
-When there’s a constant rush of sugar into the bloodstream, your body makes a hormone called insulin, which tells your cells to use as much sugar as they need for energy.
+Eat too many high glycemic foods and you’ll have a constant rush of sugar into the bloodstream.
+Your body makes a hormone called insulin, which tells your cells to use as much sugar as they need for energy.
 The rest, insulin tells to go to your bottom, thighs, belly and anywhere else on your body for storage.
 If this happens over and over, the receptors on your cells become overworked and they begin to respond to insulin a lot slower than they should.
 Your blood sugar remains high, and insulin tries to send more sugar for storage.
-The result is overweight, obesity and diabetes9.

 So, what makes a food meet the requirement for a low glycemic index?